 How do Banks make money on savings accounts, fixed deposits, and recurring deposits?
 Banks make money on these accounts by lending it out to borrowers.

-Money in the saving account needs to be lent out as short term loans or low risk loans.
+Money in the savings account needs to be lent out as short term loans or low-risk loans.